DesignedSimplicity/MetaGraffiti/README.md

 ### Carto
-* Add PlaceTags field and remove PlaceFlags from CartoPlaceInfo/Form/etc
-* Break out search for existing places (vs search for new places to add)
 * Add ability to create a place from scratch (drop pin, set bounds, etc)
 * Add sorting to place report page
 * Add page to list unsaved changed